Ata Hingano: 2019

 Hingano made no appearances for Canberra in the 2019 NRL season.
 Hingano instead played for Canberra's feeder club Mounties in the Canterbury Cup NSW competition.
 Hingano played for Mounties in their elimination final loss against Newtown at Campbelltown Stadium.

 On 13 October, it was announced that Hingano had been released by Canberra.
 However, it was later revealed that Hingano would remain with the club as part of the development squad in 2020, before his release was once again confirmed two weeks later.

 On 16 December, he signed with the Mackay Cutters for the 2020 Queensland Cup season.

 2020

 Hingano played just one game for the Cutters in 2020 before the season was canceled due to the COVID-19 pandemic.
 In November, Hingano joined the North Queensland Cowboys for pre-season training on a train-and-trial deal ahead of the 2021 NRL season.

 2021

 On 15 June 2021 it was reported that he had signed for Salford in the Super League.

 On 19 November 2021 it was announced that Hingano had signed for Leigh in the Betfred Championship for the 2022 season.

 2022

-On 10 July, Hingano scored two tries for Leigh in a 66-0 victory over Workington Town.
+On 10 July, Hingano scored two tries for Leigh in a 66–0 victory over Workington Town.

 In July, Hingano joined RFL Championship side York RLFC on loan for the remainder of the season.
 This was later upgraded into a three-year permanent deal.

 2025

-On 7 June, Hingano played in York's 1895 Cup final victory over Featherstone.
+On 7 June, Hingano played in York's 1895 Cup final victory over Featherstone in a season where York earned promotion to English Super League.

+2026

+Hingano started as stand off and starred for York RLFC in the first match of the English Super League season as they defeated the 2025 championship winners Hull Kingston Rovers 19–18 with a 30-metre left footed drop goal,it was the first drop goal of his career.